 ipconfig /flushdns

-- A black Command Prompt window will flash and disappear
+- A black command window may briefly appear and disappear

-- Open your browser and try reloading your site
+- Re-open your browser and try the website again

 Applications > Utilities > Terminal

-Then enter the correct command for your macOS version:
+Then enter the command matching your macOS version.

 sudo dscacheutil -flushcache; sudo killall -HUP mDNSResponder